FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

 ### Clustering

-I mention this downstream use of similarity for completeness.
-To be frank, I'm skeptical of clustering,
+Clustering goes beyond the text <> text setting, we've discussed, but I mention this downstream use of similarity for completeness.
+It often comes up when discussing similarity and unsupervised learning seems to be in vogue at the moment.

+Clustering can be done on any level (syntactic, semantic, or Meta-textual).
+The method you use to represent text or find simialrties between texts will determine which of these
+(it's unclear if/how well they can be decoupled).

-Finding structure in any kind of data, forget text, is difficult.
+To be frank, I'm skeptical of clustering, finding structure in any kind of data, forget text, is difficult.

 First multiple structures can exist.
 There is a NYT game called "Connections", where 16 words are presented.
 You group together words into 4 sets of 4.
 There are often multiple set of 4 that could be valid or alternate labels which aren't.
 Now imagine how complicated this becomes